-Representative Payee: Representative Payee services are available to individuals receiving Social Security Disability and/or Supplemental Security Income who are having difficulty handling their finances.
+Representative Payee Case Management: Representative Payee services are available to individuals receiving Social Security Disability and/or Supplemental Security Income who are having difficulty handling their finances.

 Individual Development Account (IDA): IDA's are special savings program for low to moderate income people.
 Community Action will provide you the knowledge to plan your financial future and the extra dollars to meet your goals.
 You must make a minimum deposit each month of $25 and Community Action will match that with double the amount you deposit.
 The IDA account can be used for homeownership, continuing education, or micro-enterprise.

 Shelter Plus Care: The Shelter Plus Care Program provides rental assistance and case management services to disabled individuals that are homeless.
 The program enables income-eligible families to obtain decent, safe and sanitary housing by subsidizing a portion of the monthly rent.

 ND Cares: This program is offered to assist clients living with HIV or AIDS obtain health and supportive services.
 This service focuses on improving the client's quality of life, addressing issues with housing, transportation, and other needs.

 For more information on Self Sufficiency programs contact Connie Bounting at (701) 839-7221 or firstname.lastname@example.org